You had an ACL surgery. Whew! The hard part is over…So you thought. Your ACL recovery takes a lot more than just surgery.

 Overcoming the psychological aspects of recovery…

-Staying optimistic and focused is critical so that you can persevere over the lengthy recovery.
+Staying optimistic and focused is critical so that you can persevere over the lengthy recovery (Here is a wonderful Podcast that discusses the psychology of this phenomenon) .
 This, unfortunately, is easier said than done for some.
 Many will do fine with self-encouragement and assistance from their physical therapists, surgeon and personal support networks.
 Eating and sleeping well is important.
 Mindfulness exercises can be helpful as well.
 Taking a break from your recovery and allowing your brain to rest can provide the respite needed for you to push through.
 For others, a sports psychologist or psychiatrist may be beneficial.

 The ultimate goal is for you to gain confidence in your knee and your capabilities and to lose all self-doubt and fear.
 You are truly ready when you are able to perform your sport with complete focus and without any thought of your knee.